AI & Content

 How much do AI content repurposing tools cost?+

-Most sit between roughly $15 and $50 per month for a single user in 2026.
-Clip tools often have a free tier, audio-to-text tools run higher, and prices change often, so check the current plan before you buy.
+Most sit between roughly $15 and $75 per month for a single user in 2026, billed month to month.
+Clip tools often have a free tier, audio-to-text and LinkedIn-focused tools run higher, annual billing usually knocks off 20 to 30 percent, and prices change often, so check the current plan before you buy.

 Chris Koronowski

-Founder · 10+ years building products and audiences
+Founder & CEO of CaptureFlow · 10+ years building products and audiences

 The CaptureFlow Playbooks